Last Updated on August 22, 2023

 Lower Cascades Falls is near the town of Danbury in Stokes County, with the nearest major city being Winston-Salem.
-It’s also a decent day trip from Greensboro, Raleigh and the Triangle, and even Boone.
+It’s also a decent day trip from Greensboro in the Piedmont Triad, Durham and also, Raleigh in the Research Triangle, and even Boone.

-We recommend adding Lower Cascades Falls or its address (2143 Hall Rd, Westfield, NC 27053) to your GPS before driving there, as phone service is spotty in the park and the towns around it.
+- We recommend adding Lower Cascades Park/Falls or its address (2143 Hall Rd, Westfield, NC 27053) to your GPS before driving there, as phone service is spotty in the park and the towns around it.